daggerok/kafka-gradle-kotlin-dsl-buildSrc-plugin/README.md

 1871 GradleDaemon
 ```

-if you can see both: `QuorumPeerMain` and `Kafka`, them kafka is started.
+if you can see both: `QuorumPeerMain` and `Kafka`, then kafka is started.